Coelostoma vitalisi

-Coelostoma (Coelostoma) vitalisi, is a species of water scavenger beetle found in China, Taiwan, Japan, India, Indonesia, Japan, Malaysia, Nepal, Singapore, Sri Lanka, Cambodia, Thailand and Vietnam.
+Coelostoma vitalisi is a species of water scavenger beetle found in China, Taiwan, Japan, India, Indonesia, Japan, Malaysia, Nepal, Singapore, Sri Lanka, Cambodia, Thailand and Vietnam.

 Description

 Body length is about 4.1 to 4.7 mm.
 Body oval, and strongly convex.
 Dorsum blackish whereas labrum black with yellow edges.
 Elytral surface densely punctate, and sutural stria reaching basal half of elytra.
 Mesofemora consist with sparse strong setae.
 Abdominal ventrite V without stout setae.
 In male, aedeagus has widely angulate apex, large and wide gonopore and parameres bent inwards, with a tuft of setae at the apex.
 There is a very wide median lobe with a very large subapical gonopore in aedeagus.